-When it comes to Vietnamese cuisines, foreign travelers quickly think of Pho, the beef noodle soup, Vietnamese pancake, spring rolls, etc. However, there are a variety of strange dishes that when first hearing their names, it is a real challenge to dare to taste.
+Regarding Vietnamese cuisine, foreign travelers quickly think of Pho, beef noodle soup, Vietnamese pancakes, spring rolls, etc. However, upon first hearing their names, there is a variety of strange dishes that are a real challenge to dare to taste.
 These exotic Vietnamese foods are delicious with unique characteristics and will come as a surprise to non-locals.
-Take a look at our 10 unusual Vietnamese foods to try in Ho Chi Minh, and you will get a deeper understanding of this country’s traditions and cuisines.
+Look at our 10 unusual Vietnamese foods to try in Ho Chi Minh, and you will better understand this country’s traditions and cuisines.

 1. Balut (Hot Vit Lon)